florophore/floro-next-demo/README.md

 Note: By hydration files, we are referring to phrase translations you do not need immediately (they appear under `public/locales/` after a floro build).
 For example, if you request a page with the spanish cookie specified, the chinese phrases will not be included in the initial page html.
 When the javascript loads, the phrases for the languages not present in the initial page request will be fetched from your CDN.
 See `src/app/floro_infra/contexts/text/FloroTextContext.tsx`

-<i>Dislaimer: Due to the limitations of how Next serializes context props in SSR and the inability to double render in layouts, it is not possible to filter the returned keys to only the keys required by the page being rendered in the SSR html.
+<i>Disclaimer: Due to the limitations of how Next serializes context props in SSR and the inability to double render in layouts, it is not possible to filter the returned keys to only the keys required by the page being rendered in the SSR html.
 In other words, every time you make a page request, you are returning the entire collection of phrases your application consumes (for the preferred locale).
 This is an unfortunate side effect of a very leaky SSR abstraction (Next is really designed for SSG not SSR) that not even static analysis or RSC can save us from.
 For the vast majority of applications this is likely not a problem, especially if you are supplementing floro with something like a headless CMS.
 However, if this poses a problem for you there are two options.
 1) Forgo real time floro updates (In this case, you may remove the cache and CDN aspects described in the system design).
 2) Switch to an alternative framework that allows for manual hydration with SSR (e.g. Remix, Express/Vite)</i>.

 <i>Please note: This problem is not limited to Floro but would exist for any i18n solution that provided a mechanism for live string updates.</i>

-<i>Also shameless plug: If your team is reaching the point where you realize its time to get off of Next but don't know what to do, consider hiring me, I'm really good at building robust SSR frameworks.</i>
+<i>Also shameless plug: If your team is reaching the point where you realize its time to get off of Next but don't know what to do, consider hiring me, I'm really good at building robust SSR frameworks.
+Here is how our <a href="https://github.com/florophore/floro-mono/blob/main/packages/servers/src/AppServer.ts#L227">Vite + Express</a> implementation looks.</i>

 ### Third Party API Keys